yorickpeterse/oga/README.md

 Oga is an XML/HTML parser written in Ruby.
 Oga aims to provide an easy to use and high performance API for all your XML/HTML parsing needs.
-Oga requires nothing other than Ruby, it does not depend on libxml and the likes.
+Oga requires nothing other than Ruby, it does not depend on libxml or other system libraries.

-To achieve high performance Oga uses a C or Java extension depending on your Ruby platform.
-Pure Ruby is sadly not fast enough to process large amounts of text in reasonable time.
+Oga uses a small native extension (C for MRI/Rubinius, Java for JRuby) to speed up the process of lexing XML into tokens.
+Initial prototypes used a pure Ruby setup but this proved to be too slow when consuming large input sizes.

 From [Wikipedia][oga-wikipedia]: